gmaOCR/LocalAI/docs/content/docs/features/text-to-audio.md

 disableToc = false
 title = "🗣 Text to audio (TTS)" weight = 11
-url = "/features/text-to-audio/"
 +++

-## API Compatibility

-The LocalAI TTS API is compatible with the [OpenAI TTS API](https://platform.openai.com/docs/guides/text-to-speech) and the [Elevenlabs](https://api.elevenlabs.io/docs) API.

-## LocalAI API

-The `/tts` endpoint can also be used to generate speech from text.
+The `/tts` endpoint can be used to generate speech from text.

 ## Usage